-SSB was founded in October 2019.
-RPJ is wholly owned by Sandy Spring Bank, a Maryland corporation.
-Sandy Spring Bank is wholly owned by Sandy Spring Bancorp, Inc., a Maryland corporation.
+RPJ was founded in October 2019.
+RPJ is wholly-owned by Atlantic Union Bank.
+Atlantic Union Bank is wholly-owned by Atlantic Union Bankshares Corporation, Inc., a Virginia corporation ("AUB").
+AUB is the holding company for Atlantic Union Bank.

 RPJ is a fee-only investment adviser registered with the SEC that provides investment advisory and financial planning services to individuals, high net worth individuals, retirement and profit sharing plans, charitable organizations, and corporations and other business entities.
 RPJ's investment philosophy stresses diversified portfolios tailored to each client's individual circumstances and specific goals using the processes described below.
 RPJ's investment management goal is to optimize the return on each client's portfolio while keeping within the individual's risk tolerance, time horizon, and tax and wealth objectives.
 Descriptions of the services offered by RPJ appear below.